FRRouting/frr/doc/user/pim.rst

    Modify the PIM assert override interval in milliseconds on this interface (defaults to 3000).

+.. clicmd:: ip pim override-interval (0-65535)

+   Modify the PIM LAN prune delay override interval in milliseconds on this interface (defaults to 2500).

 .. clicmd:: ip pim [sm | dm | sm-dm]

    Enable PIM on this interface.
 PIM will use this interface to form PIM